 Signature-Agent

-The HTTP Signature-Agent request header is an unofficial, Shopify-specific header identifying the key directory responsible for a signed HTTP request.
-Sent as part of Shopify's Web Bot Auth system alongside the Signature and Signature-Input headers to authenticate crawlers and automated tools accessing a Shopify storefront.
+The HTTP Signature-Agent request header is an unofficial header identifying the key directory that holds the public keys for a signed HTTP request.
+It is part of the Web Bot Auth protocol, sent alongside Signature and Signature-Input to authenticate automated clients such as crawlers.
+Cloudflare implements Web Bot Auth across the sites it fronts, including Shopify storefronts.

 Usage

-Shopify stores sit behind Cloudflare's bot management layer, which blocks or rate-limits unrecognized automated traffic.
+Content delivery networks and bot management layers block or rate-limit unrecognized automated traffic.
 SEO crawlers, auditing tools like Screaming Frog and Sitebulb, and custom scripts need a way to prove they are authorized before the edge lets requests through.
+Shopify stores, which sit behind Cloudflare, are one common place this header appears.

 Web Bot Auth solves this by attaching cryptographic signatures to every request.
 The protocol builds on HTTP Message Signatures and requires three HTTP headers: Signature-Agent, Signature, and Signature-Input.
 Shopify generates all three values in the admin panel under Online Store > Preferences > Crawler access.
 Merchants copy the values into the custom headers configuration of their crawling tool, and Shopify's edge verifies every incoming request against the registered signature before allowing access without throttling.

-The Signature-Agent value itself is a URL pointing to the signer's public key directory.
-For Shopify-generated signatures, the value is always "https://shopify.com" because Shopify hosts the key directory on behalf of the merchant.
-The surrounding double quotes are required by the protocol.
+The Signature-Agent value is a URL pointing to the signer's public key directory.
+Each signing authority uses its own URL.
+Shopify hosts the key directory on behalf of its merchants, so signatures Shopify generates carry "https://shopify.com".
+The surrounding double quotes are part of the value.

 Values